-- 1.1 All students shall behave in a reasonable and responsible manner, with consideration for other members and staff of the College.
-They should refrain from any conduct likely to disrupt the academic, administrative or domestic functions of the College, or which may bring the College into disrepute. - 1.2 No student shall damage or deface any property of the college, or occupy the same other than in accordance with its proper purpose. - 1.3 Students must comply with the rules and regulations regarding harassment which can be found in the College Harassment Policy which can be found in our policies and procedures (College Policies and Governance | Harris Manchester College (ox.ac.uk)). - 1.4 Offensive Weapons.
-No member of the college shall keep any firearm, ammunition or other offensive weapon in college, or in college-controlled accommodation. - 1.5 Drugs.
-The possession, use or sale, by any member of College of any drugs prohibited by English law is strictly forbidden. - 1.6 Additional Regulations.
+1.1 All students shall behave in a reasonable and responsible manner, with consideration for other members and staff of the College.
+They should refrain from any conduct likely to disrupt the academic, administrative or domestic functions of the College, or which may bring the College into disrepute.

+1.2 No student shall damage or deface any property of the college, or occupy the same other than in accordance with its proper purpose.

+1.3 Students must comply with the rules and regulations regarding harassment which can be found in the College Harassment Policy which can be found in our policies and procedures (College Policies and Governance | Harris Manchester College (ox.ac.uk)).

+1.4 Offensive Weapons.
+No member of the college shall keep any firearm, ammunition or other offensive weapon in college, or in college-controlled accommodation.

+1.5 Drugs.
+The possession, use or sale, by any member of College of any drugs prohibited by English law is strictly forbidden.

+1.6 Students should not undertake more than up to 6 hours per week paid employment during term time without the express permission of their tutor

+1.7 Additional Regulations.
 Every member of college shall comply with the provisions of the Student Regulations, Disciplinary and Complaints Procedures, and with any additional regulations and procedures laid down in the College Handbook.